 Public Safety is point of contact for emergency communications to administrators.
 Officer(s) on duty notify the Director of Public Safety.
 The Director of Public Safety oversees the notification process.
-If absent the VP of either HR or Administration directs the process.
+If absent the VP and Chief Student Services Officer directs the process.
 Administrators inform departments under their direction.
 The University will utilize email and the E CAMPUS 2 ALERT system to communicate.
 The system will send text(s) to those signed up to receive messages via cell phone.
-Field communications will be used if phone / email is not working.
+Field communications will be used if phone/email is not working.